What lineage does Atlan extract from Microsoft Power BI?

 Variable names

-While using parameters in Power Query expressions, make sure that the variable names don't match the parameter names.
-For example, Atlan's query parser doesn't support the following:
+While using parameters in Power Query expressions, variable names shouldn't match parameter names.

 let